pharo-contributions/clap-st/src/Clap-Core.package/ClapFlag.class/README.md

-I am a class which represent a flag which is accepted in a command.
+I represent a class which represent a flag which is accepted in a command.